 Nutrition (food and supplements) and Fluids

-In the weeks after surgery, your surgeon will have a plan for you to follow, including instructions for nutrition and activity.
-This may include a liquid diet for a period of time followed by a progression to soft or pureed foods, and eventually more regular food.
+In the weeks after surgery, your dietitian will have a nutrition plan for you to follow..
+This may include a liquid diet for a period of time followed by a progression to soft or pureed foods, and eventually more regular-textured food.
 While you are healing in the first few months, it is extra hard to get enough fluid.
-Most surgeons advise a goal of 64oz or more of fluids daily to avoid dehydration, constipation, and kidney stones.
+Most patients receive a goal of 64oz or more of fluids daily to avoid dehydration, constipation, and kidney stones.
 You will also need a lifelong habit with daily supplements, usually including:

 - Vitamin D